Follow these steps during the scoping phase of your project:

 Tribal summary

 With the application for NWP coverage or an Individual Permit, submit a chronological summary of all the tribal coordination efforts, which tribes were consulted, issues that were raised, resolution of issues, and approvals of the design by the tribes.
-The Corps doesn’t require this information, but it will help you get through permitting quicker.
+The Corps doesn’t require this information, but it may help you get through permitting quicker.

 Drawings

 All application drawings must meet the requirements on the Corps’ Drawing Checklist (PDF 43KB).
 Find sample drawings for different types of work on the Corps' Electronic Permit Guidebook - Samples & Drawing Checklist.
-Ensure that the information provided in your drawings match the information throughout your application materials.
+Ensure that the information provided in your drawings matches the information throughout your application materials.

 Drawings should clearly show: